rutvikk99/synapse/demos/module4/README.md

 You have decided to create a proof of concept data pipeline to import a large Parquet file, following best practices to improve the load performance.

-When moving data into a data warehouse, there is oftentimes a level of orchestration involved, coordinating movement from one or more data sources and sometimes some level of transformation.
+There is often a level of orchestration involved when moving data into a data warehouse, coordinating movement from one or more data sources and sometimes some level of transformation.
 The transformation step can occur during (extract-transform-load - ETL) or after (extract-load-transform - ELT) data movement.
 Any modern data platform must provide a seamless experience for all the typical data wrangling actions like extractions, parsing, joining, standardizing, augmenting, cleansing, consolidating, and filtering.
 Azure Synapse Analytics provides two significant categories of features - data flows and data orchestrations (implemented as pipelines).

 > In this segment of the demo, we will focus on the orchestration aspect.
 The next segment will focus more on the transformation (data flow) pipelines.